MicrosoftDocs/win32-pr.de-de/desktop-src/TaskSchd/tasknamedvaluepair-name.md

 ## <a name="property-value"></a>Eigenschaftswert

-Der Name, der mit einem Wert in einem Name-Wert-Paar verknüpft ist.
+Der Name, der einem Wert in einem Name-Wert-Paar zugeordnet ist.

 ## <a name="requirements"></a>Anforderungen